Scott Foster (ice hockey)

 Scott Foster (born January 17, 1982) is a Canadian accountant and amateur ice hockey goaltender.
-He appeared in one game for the Chicago Blackhawks of the National Hockey League (NHL) near the end of the 2017–18 season as an emergency goaltender following injuries to the team's starting and backup goaltenders, becoming the first emergency goaltender to be called into a game due to injuries in recent years.
+He appeared in one game for the Chicago Blackhawks of the National Hockey League (NHL) near the end of the 2017–18 season as an emergency goaltender following injuries to the team's starting and backup goaltenders.

 Playing career

 College

 Foster played junior hockey with the Petrolia Jets of the Western Ontario Hockey League in the 2001–02 season.
 He then moved on to play for Western Michigan University's hockey team in the 2002–03, 2003–04, and 2005–06 Central Collegiate Hockey Association seasons.
 He played in tandem with Mike Mantua in 2002–03, playing 21 games to Mantua's 26 and recording a 7–8–2 record with a .868 save percentage.
 His next year was more successful as he served as the team's starting goaltender, playing 33 games and recording an .881 percentage.
 His final stint with the team was less successful, as he played just one game in 2005-06, allowing three goals on seven shots in just one period of play.